Skip to Main Content

 Kai Zhang

-Kai Zhang is a special counsel at the firm’s London office.
-He is a member of the Payments, Banking Regulation, and Consumer Financial Services practice group and a member of the Asset Management and Investment Funds practice group.
+Kai Zhang is a special counsel and a member of the Payments, Banking Regulation, and Consumer Financial Services practice and a member of the Asset Management and Investment Funds practice.

 His primary focus is the payment services and e-money regulation including PSD2 and EMD.
 Kai has extensive experience in advising on issues within the full spectrum of payments/e-money regimes ranging from authorisation, conduct of business requirements, open banking requirements, to operational compliance support.
 He also advises FinTech firms, payment gateway operators, technology providers, cryptocurrency businesses in relation to payment/e-money related matters, and other issues such as FSMA authorisation requirements.